compEdd/Hello-World/README.md

 # Hello-World
-GitHub Tutorial
+# GitHub Tutorial

-Hi Planets!
+Hi Planets people!

+On here contains differents types of 'Hello World'... just made for fun...
+Welcome to my mess...

-This is my short introduction for Git.
+This is my short introduction for Git too.
 See you soon...